Station Support Assistant – Antarctica

 - Any other duties as required by the Station Management.

-- Night watch is “dry” no alcohol can be consumed.
+- Night watch is “dry” meaning no alcohol can be consumed.

 These are also available from the Human Resources Section, British Antarctic Survey, High Cross, Madingley Road, Cambridge, CB3 0ET.
 Tel: (01223) 221508.